chrysippa/new-greek-myths/README.md

 To-do list:
 * Add pictures
-* Modify gender handling to be more DRY

 ## Inspiration
 This project fulfills the requirements of Codecademy's Mixed Messages project in the [Back-End Engineer](https://www.codecademy.com/learn/paths/back-end-engineer-career-path) path.